Cambodian Currency – The Best Guide To What Money You Should Bring

 The largest denomination of Khmer Riel (the official Cambodian currency) currently in circulation the 100,000 riel note, which is worth around $25.
 Whilst the exchange rate does fluctuate, you’ll find that many businesses around town such as bars and restaurants will use a flat rate of 4,000 riel to 1USD.
 This however can be different in supermarkets and restaurants that use electronic point of sale systems as they will often use a rate of 4,100 riel or whatever is closer to the current exchange rate.

-Because of the lack of higher denominations, people will often use USD for larger purchases simply for ease.
+Because of the lack of higher denominations in the Cambodian currency, people will often use USD for larger purchases simply for ease.
 However, for day to day life and small purchases, the Cambodian currency has gained back a lot of its power, especially outside of the major cities, where smaller denominations of US Bills ($1, $2, $5) are becoming few and far between due to recent policies brought about by the National Bank of Cambodia in it’s attempts to de-dollarize.

 Which currency should I bring to Cambodia?